Education is about more than job skills (though we teach those too).

-The African American Studies program (AAST) is an interdisciplinary program of study about the history and culture of African Americans in the United States and the connections to the peoples of Africa, the Caribbean, and Latin America.
+The African American Studies program examines the history and culture of African Americans in the United States and the connections to the peoples of Africa, the Caribbean, and Latin America.

 The minor is designed to enable students to be better prepared for positions with government, business, or industry with international connections.
 It strives to develop foreign language skills; helps to provide an opportunity for students to study abroad; and seeks to promote international understanding.

-Interdisciplinary training for examining the complex questions and practice related to women and gender.
-Offers a wide range of courses that focus on gender, race, class, sexual orientation, sexual identity, and disabilities.
-Students develop knowledge, sklls, and resources to contribute to the area of social justice locally, nationally, and internationally.
+This minor offers training for examining the complex questions and practice related to women and gender.
+Our Women and Gender Studies educators provide a wide range of courses focusing on gender, race, class, sexual orientation, sexual identity and disabilities.
+Students develop knowledge, skills and resources to contribute to the area of social justice locally, nationally and internationally.